-Cave & Karst Field Data Collection & Visualization
+Cave & Karst Data Visualization

 Unless otherwise noted, all courses are based out of Hamilton Valley Field Station, located on the border of Mammoth Cave National Park near Bowling Green, Kentucky.
 See Logistics page for more information.

 June 9-15, 2024

 fundamentals of in-cave field mapping and inventory (digital and manual)

 georeferencing data and use of LIDAR data,

 digital cartography, and the production of cartographic representations of caves and karst features.